 Now lets get on with our olive oil tasting.
 When you taste olive oil you’re looking for three key dimensions, flavour, bitterness and pungency.
 Pungency may sound like a funny one but it’s essentially the pepperyness of the oil.
 A good olive oil will score relatively highly on all three dimensions whereas a poor quality olive oil will have little fragrance and taste.
 Once you know what a good olive oil tastes like you can start looking for worthy things to drizzle it over, like a hot melty camembert for example.
 So dig out the elasticated trousers and sink into a hot cheesy melt fest, It’s Autumn now people, bikini season is officially over.
 Cue big sigh of relief.

-2. Take the camembert out of the box and wrap it.Pop the lid inside the bottom to help prevent leakage then put it back in the box.
-Spear the top of the cheese carefully with a knife in five places creating five deep slits.
-Insert a sprig of thyme into each one.
+2. Spear the top of the cheese carefully with a knife in 5 places, creating 5 deep slits.
+Insert a sprig of thyme into each slit.

-3. Peel a garlic clove and insert it into the cut closest to the middle.
+3. Peel the garlic clove and insert it into the cut closest to the middle.

-4. Drizzle the top of the cheese with olive oil and pop on a baking tray and bake in the oven for 15-20 minutes or until you can see that the cheese has started to bubbled and has melted all the way through (insert a knife in the centre to check ion you’re unsure).
+4. Drizzle the top of the cheese with extra virgin olive oil and place on a baking tray.
+Bake in the oven for 10-15 minutes or until the cheese has started to bubbled and has melted all the way through (insert a knife in the centre to check ion you’re unsure).

 5. Carefully fish out the garlic clove and discard along with the thyme sprigs.
 Serve with crusty bread, celery, onion chutney and grapes.